Epilepsy and CBD

 When it comes to choosing your strength of CBD oil for treating epilepsy, there are a few things to keep in mind.
 First and foremost, as with any CBD product, you want to start low and increase the dosage over a period of time.
 Higher doses don’t automatically mean better effects as everybody’s bodies and nervous systems are different.

 For best results, start your CBD dose around 1.5 to 2.5 mg of CBD per kilogram of bodyweight.
 For example, if you weigh 60 kg, you would want to start with a 90 mg of CBD.
 Once you’ve tried it, you can increase the dose to see what works best for you.
-It’s best to take 3-4 doses per day to be effective, as CBD has a 6-8 hour half-life.
+It’s best to take 2-4 doses per day to be effective.

 The benefits of CBD oil for epilepsy in animals is an area of research that’s backing up what we’re seeing in people.
 Along with clinical trials involving rats, there have been some studies to show CBD’s effectiveness at reducing seizures in dogs.
 And CBD for canine seizures is quickly becoming a viable treatment.